Behavioral Signals, Responsibility Design

 System Flow & Map

-Interaction design between XR glasses and Cogmong
+Interaction design between XR glasses and Cogmong.

-Interaction design between XR glasses and Cogmong
+Interaction design between XR glasses and Cogmong.

 Cogmong